ViktorRingnes/ShaNext/README.md

   "default_algorithm": "SHA_256"
 }
 ```

 You can change the default hashing algorithm by editing the hash_config.json file in your project's output directory (e.g., bin/Debug/net8.0/).
+Or it will be placed directly in the root of your project depending on your project setup.

 Supported algorithms include:

 - SHA_1
 - SHA_224